Home avatar

 One-Click Everything: Deploying Self-Hosted Apps with Coolify

-There is a particular magic to the modern hosting platforms.
-You connect a Git repository, push a commit, and moments later your application is live on the internet with a valid HTTPS certificate, a database attached, and a URL to share.
-Heroku pioneered it, Vercel and Netlify polished it, and a generation of developers grew used to never touching a server.
-The catch is the meter: those conveniences are billed by the seat, the build minute, and the gigabyte, and the numbers add up.
-Coolify offers the same workflow on a server you own, for the price of the server itself.
-This guide explains what it does and walks you through deploying a real application from a Git repository.
+My Heroku bill was £41 a month for three toy projects that between them served maybe two hundred requests a day.
+None of them made money; all of them existed because I couldn’t be bothered to run a server.
+That is the exact psychology the managed platforms are built on: you connect a Git repository, push a commit, and moments later your application is live with a valid HTTPS certificate, a database attached, and a URL to share.
+Heroku pioneered the feeling, Vercel and Netlify polished it, and a generation of us grew used to never touching a server.
+The catch is the meter — billed by the seat, the build minute, and the gigabyte — and the numbers add up faster than the value does.

 Reading the Tea Leaves: Hunting Intruders with journalctl and lnav